-These regulations will prioritize keeping structures in their original conditions.
+These regulations will prioritize keeping structures in their original condition.

 Often, historic zoning properties can qualify for government tax incentives.

-4. How do I found out what my land is zoned for?
+4. How do I find out what my land is zoned for?

 To change the zoning of your property, you must first know what your property is zoned for initially.